 - Flat underfoot vs sporty sneakers

-- Come unlaced & first lacing is tricky
+- Arrive unlaced & first lacing is tricky

 - Not cheap & hard to find discounts

-Here's a video demo showing my Veja campo sneakers up close - both brand new and after 2 months of frequent wear.
-There's a more in-depth written review below which goes into more detail on sizing and comfort etc.
+Here's a video demo showing my Veja campo sneakers up close - both brand new and after 2 months of frequent wear (August 2022):

 These are the prettiest sneakers I've ever owned.
 I actually gasped when I first opened the box.
 They looked that beautiful.